 Your baby can change positions, and their position can affect the firmness of your belly.

-Sometimes your belly will be hard as a rock, because the baby is right there, pushing your belly.
+Sometimes your belly will be hard as a rock because the baby is right there, pushing your belly.
 Sometimes it will feel softer because the baby is on the other side.
 No matter in which position baby is, it is okay and nothing to worry about.

 Your belly is usually softer in the first trimester.
 The baby is still small, and your uterus is not changing so much.

-After the 20th week of pregnancy, your uterus starts to stretch to make more room for the baby, and your bump gets bigger too.
+After the 20th week of pregnancy, your uterus expands to make more room for the baby, and your bump gets bigger too.

-If you’re 4 months pregnant, and belly feels soft, don’t worry.
+If you’re 4 months pregnant and your belly feels soft, don’t worry.
 This doesn’t mean anything.
 As long as your doctor says that everything is fine, don’t worry about the firmness of your baby bump and how does your belly feel.

 You Have More Fat In Your Stomach Area